thedynamiclinker/sudocode/etc/frag.d/Textus Nocturnus.md

 We believe the same thing applies to bibles.

-So believe whatever you want, but don't read at normal speed nigga, this ain't a book.
+So believe whatever you want, but don't read at normal speed, this ain't a book.

 This is a codebase.